Paul Schneider (pastor)

 Paul Robert Schneider (August 29, 1897 – July 18, 1939) was a German pastor of the Evangelical Church of the old-Prussian Union who was the first Protestant minister to be martyred by the Nazis.
 He was murdered with a strophanthin injection at the concentration camp of Buchenwald.

 Early life

-Schneider was born in Pferdsfeld near Bad Sobernheim, Germany in 1897, the second of three sons born to Gustav-Adolf Schneider and Elisabeth Schnorr.
-He had a strong love for his mother and a great respect for his father, who was a pastor and an ardent patriot.
-Following military service in World War I, Schneider studied theology at the universities of Giessen, Marburg and Tübingen.
+Schneider was born in Pferdsfeld near Bad Sobernheim, Germany in 1897, to Gustav-Adolf Schneider and Elisabeth Schnorr.
+Schneider studied theology at the universities of Giessen, Marburg and Tübingen.
 He was ordained in Hochelheim near Wetzlar in 1925.
-The following year, he married Margarete Dieterich (1904-2002), the daughter of a pastor.
-In 1927, the couple had their first son, followed by a daughter and four more sons.